surrealdb/surreal-sync/docs/mongodb-data-types.md

 ## Limitations and Considerations

-### Partially Supported Types
+### Not Yet Implemented Types

-- **Decimal128**: Converted to f64, which may lose precision for very large numbers or those requiring arbitrary precision arithmetic
-- **ObjectId**: Loses ObjectId type semantics and becomes a string, but the unique identifier value is preserved
+- **Timestamp**: TODO implementation planned (see src/mongodb.rs:307-308)
 - **Regular Expression**: Loses executable nature and becomes a generic object.
 Use [string::matches](https://surrealdb.com/docs/surrealql/datamodel/regex) function with the pattern extracted from the object for pattern matching
 - **JavaScript Code**: Preserved as generic object but loses executable nature
 - **Special Keys (MinKey/MaxKey)**: Lose their special ordering behavior in queries and comparisons
-- **Timestamp/Symbol/DBRef**: Lose their specialized MongoDB semantics but preserve structural data
+- **Symbol/DBRef**: Lose their specialized MongoDB semantics but preserve structural data

+### Special Limitations

+- **Negative Timestamps**: Dates before 1970 or after 9999 are not supported and will cause conversion errors
+- **Invalid Binary Data**: Base64 decoding failures fall back to string representation with warning logs

 ## Testing and Validation